dnarayanan/pygadgetreader/readme.txt

 		          This parameter allows for the data to be returned in real units(1) rather than code units(0).
 			  Currently only active for density (rho), internal energy (u - returns temperature in K), Mass (returns Msun), and Sigma (returns g/cm^2).
+		   tipsy: Must be set to 1 if reading in tipsy binary/aux/envira files.

 Example:
 		DMpos=readsnap('snap_001','pos','dm')